Stay Calm and Remember Your Baptism

 What is a Sacrament?

-Encore Post: The Roman Catholics have seven sacraments.
+Encore Post: [Forty-Eighth in a series of posts on Martin Luther’s Small Catechism] The Roman Catholics have seven sacraments.
 Lutherans have two (or maybe three).
 Protestants of a variety of confessions have none.
-The reason why the list differs is because each has a different definition of sacrament.
+The reason the list differs is that each has a different definition of sacrament.
 The word is from Latin and literally means “holy things.”
 It was used by Jerome in the Vulgate, the Latin version of the Bible used by the Catholic Church, to translate the Greek word μυστήριον (mystery), a word for the saving truths of the Christian faith.

 The Church came to use it for the ways God gives his grace to his children.
 The Roman Catholic Church lists seven sacraments: Baptism, Holy Communion, Confirmation, Penance, Marriage, Ordination and Anointing of the Sick (Last rites)